How to Protect Couch Cushions from Kids, Pets, and Spills

 Blot immediately with a dry cloth, then use mild soap solution or upholstery cleaner.

-How often should I vacuum sofa cushions?
+How often should I wash removable couch cushion covers?

 Final Thoughts